Data-Science-Brigade/modelo-epidemiologico-sc/README.md

 In case you encounter any problems replicating this code or have any suggestions, you can [open a new issue](https://github.com/Data-Science-Brigade/modelo-epidemiologico-sc/issues) here on Github.

+Ideas, questions and other general comments can be made at the [Discussions](https://github.com/Data-Science-Brigade/modelo-epidemiologico-sc/discussions) page.

 ## Useful Links

 Tutorials are available in Brazilian Portuguese (PT-BR):